-- 2. Identify, describe, and apply foundational mathematical and statistical concepts and operations, including the application of tools such as R, SQL, and Python languages, which underlie data sourcing, management, analysis, and interpretation. - 3.
-Develop and implement approaches for effective data translation, dissemination and communication between domains, stakeholders, and the public. - 4.
-Identify and apply basic data modeling, predictive models, and visualizations to support decision-making. - 5.
-Integrate an awareness of ethical issues and collective standards to positively influence the application of data science to service, justice, and peace in working towards solutions for societal problems. - 6.
-Explain, plan, and execute data science tasks within multidisciplinary teams. - 7.
-Execute a domain-specific capstone project addressing a stakeholder-generated use case.
+- 3. Develop and implement approaches for effective data translation, dissemination, and communication between domains, stakeholders, and the public. - 4.
+Apply basic data modeling, predictive models, and visualizations to support decision-making, independently or in teams. - 5.
+Integrate an awareness of ethical issues and collective standards to positively influence the application of data science to service, justice and peace in working towards solutions for societal problems.